sulonen/awesomecouponapi/README.md

 **Response**

-- Return HTTP status 200 with a payload of the coupons list.
+- Return HTTP status 200 with a list of coupons
 - If no coupons exist, return HTTP status 200 with an empty array.
 - If server error, return HTTP status 500 with a reason payload.
 - Otherwise, return the appropriate standard HTTP status.